jonesaaronj/osnis/README.md

 # Open Source Nintendo Image Shrinker

-Gamecube/Wii discs seem to work on a block size of 0x40000(262,144) bytes
+Gamecube/Wii discs seem to be mastered on a block size of 0x40000(262,144) bytes

-## Here is some useful information about various nintendo iso images
+## Here is some useful information about various Nintendo iso images

 * GC ISO
   * 0x57058000(1,459,978,240) bytes